sled-rs/sled-rs.github.io/performance.md

 network system.

-In real-world systems, arrivals happen in difficult-to-predict but reasonable-to-model distributions that often resemble exponential or Zipfian distributions, which means that these rare queue length explosions really do happen from time to time, even when nothing is really wrong.
+In real-world systems, arrivals happen in difficult-to-predict but acceptable-to-model distributions that often resemble exponential or Zipfian distributions, which means that these rare queue length explosions really do happen from time to time, even when nothing is really wrong.
 They are normal and should be planned for by being careful about TCP backlog lengths (usually